Easing of lockdown begs the question: Who’s family in Italy?

 “When a Carabiniere (police officer) stops to ask where you are going, can he determine what’s a steady relationship?” wondered Anastasi, a lawyer who deals with divorce and juvenile matters.

 Some see more serious inequality in the government’s policy.
-Same-sex marriages are not legal in Italy, so civil rights advocates worry that same-sex couples and their children may be excluded from the “stable affection” category.
+Same-sex marriages are not legal in Italy, so civil rights advocates worry that same-sex couples and their children might be excluded from the “stable affection” category.

 When Italians finally determine whom they can visit, they’ll have to puzzle out how to express affection when they arrive.
 The new measure requires all to wear masks and stay a safe distance apart when visiting.